EXPLAINER: Should red-flag law have stopped parade shooting? - NewsBreak

 An emergency order can been issued the same day and remains in effect for up to 14 days.
 The judge can rule on it without the presence of the subject of the request.

 If the emergency order is issued, it is followed by a full hearing after which a judge will decide if a longer, six-month order is warranted.
 The standard of proof is higher at such a hearing.
-And subjects can argue before the judge why an order isn’t called for.
+Subjects of a hearing can argue before a judge why an order isn’t called for.

 If the six-month order is issued, it cannot be easily extended.
-If the person who filed the initial request believes the subject still poses a danger, another hearing with the same higher level of proof must be held again.
+If the person who filed the initial request believes the subject of the order still poses a danger, another hearing with the same levels of proof must be held again.

 DO RED-FLAG LAWS PREVENT VIOLENCE?